Have you ever met someone who complained about their circumstances but wasn’t willing to do anything to change them?

-Most dramatic victims want to make everyone believe they won’t survive while advertising all of their difficulties to anyone that’ll listen.
+Most dramatic victims want to make everyone believe they won’t survive while advertising all of their difficulties to anyone who’ll listen.

 And when those that enabled their behavior before stop doing it, the dramatic victim will have no choice but to change their behavior because they won’t feel fulfilled.
 When the dramatic victim is no longer enabled, it’s the perfect opportunity for them to look deeper within themselves and decide to do something different with their life.

-Like I mentioned before, the best gift you can give to a dramatic victim is to stop feeling sorry for them.
-When you stop responding to their unhealthy behavior, it may be just what they need to realize they have the power to change their life.
+As I mentioned before, the best gift you can give to a dramatic victim is to stop feeling sorry for them.
+When you stop responding to their unhealthy behavior, it may be just what they need to realize: they have the power to change their life.